Conservation of American bison: US Department of the Interior Bison Conservation Initiative

-Many of the conservation herds overseen directly by the Interior Department are small and spatially-constrained with fences with only the slightest traces of cattle interbreeding.
+Many of the conservation herds overseen directly by the Interior Department are small and spatially constrained with fences with only the slightest traces of cattle interbreeding.
 The herds that have 400 or fewer animals are prone to problems of inbreeding and genetic drift that reduce environmental adaptability due to limited transfers for interbreeding among distant herds according to a 2019 study commissioned by the National Park Service.

 Bison herds grow at a rate that rapidly outpaces the available habitat on DOI bison management units.
 Capture is periodically required to manage herd size and provides opportunities to donate live bison in support of partner conservation and restoration efforts.
 Low-stress handling practices reduce animal stress and increase safety for both bison and personnel during capture operations, while increasing overall alignment with the goal to manage bison as wildlife.
 BWG manages diseases in bison that may affect domestic livestock or other bison herds.
-Bison are donated to Native American tribes through tribal requests of parks or refuges or by way of the InterTribal Buffalo Council (ITBC).
-The ITBC is a federally recognized tribal organization that delivers live bison to member tribes, supports establishment of tribal bison herds, and supports the historical, cultural, traditional, and spiritual relationship of tribes and bison.
 Wind Cave National Park introduced 20 bison in 1913–16 and is routinely culled down to approximately 425.
 Theodore Roosevelt National Park introduced 29 animals to a South Unit in 1956 and subsequently transferred 20 bison from that herd to the park's North Unit in 1962.
 They are routinely culled down to approximately 350 and 20 animals, respectively.
 Badlands National Park introduced 53 animals in 1963–64 and another 20 in 1984 and is routinely culled down to approximately 700.